Netherland (novel): Plot summary

-Netherland opens on protagonist Hans van den Broek, a Dutch financial analyst living in London with his English wife Rachel, but quickly flashes back to the years Hans spent in New York City before and in the immediate aftermath of 9/11.
-At the beginning of the novel, Hans is preparing to return to Manhattan for the funeral of estranged friend Chuck Ramkissoon, who becomes the central figure of the novel.
-Chuck, a Trinidadian immigrant, guides Hans into and through the world of The Staten Island Cricket Club, most of whose members are also of West Indian or South Asian descent.
-Chuck is a charismatic idealist, running multiple (occasionally illegitimate) businesses, and making big, optimistic plans for the future.
+Chuck, a Trinidadian immigrant, meets Hans in 2002. guides Hans into and through the world of the Staten Island Cricket Club, most of whose members are also of West Indian or South Asian descent.
+Chuck is a charismatic idealist, running multiple (often illegitimate) businesses, and making big, optimistic plans for the future.
 While Hans is swept along by Chuck’s magnetic ardor for the American dream, Rachel moves back to London under the pretense of safety for their young son and ideological indignation over the American fixation on economic oppression.
-Though Rachel is a markedly less likeable character than Chuck, Hans eventually, inevitably follows her back to London.
-He loses touch with his Trinidadian friend who is discovered, years later, simply a body, handcuffed and disposed of in the Gowanus Canal.